zowe/zowe-cli-scs-plugin/README.md

 -   Run the commands below to unlock the Gnome keyring.
 The keyring must be unlocked again for each new user session.

     The second command will prompt for your password.
-Press Ctrl+D when you have finished typing it.
+Press Ctrl+D twice when you have finished typing it.
     ```bash
     export $(dbus-launch)
-    gnome-keyring-daemon --unlock --components=secrets
+    gnome-keyring-daemon -r --unlock --components=secrets
     ```

 -   To automatically unlock the Gnome keyring at log on: